nhewison/ga_2021_xmas/README.md

+# GA UK Team Advent Calendar 2021

+This project was created with JS and React, and is the GA UK Annual Digital 2021 team advent calendar.

+Click on a door and open to find a surprise message from your team-mate.

+Happy Holidays !

+🎅🏼 ❄️ 🎄 ☃️ 🎅🏼 ❄️ 🎄 ☃️ 🎅🏼 ❄️ 🎄 ☃️

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).